 In many ways, buying a pet camera means considering the same kind of factors as a standard smart home camera.
 Video quality, resolution and frames per second (fps) are all critical here.
 You really should be looking at 1080p quality at 30 frames per second â thatâs the optimal experience, and anything less is a compromise.

-First is the ability to remotely feed your pet, and this is quite a big one.
+The first one is the most important one: The ability to feed your pet.
 Many pet cameras offer the chance to offer treats â which is a neat way to interact with your pet at home.
 And while itâs far from ideal, some also include the ability to feed your pet as well.
 If you know youâre going to be home late for your dog â or away for the weekend and leaving your cat â being able to feed them without them greedily scoffing the food the second you leave the house is a big win.

-Many pet cameras, like the brand new Pawbo Munch, also have built-in entertainment.
+Many pet cameras, like the VAVA Pet Cam, also have built-in entertainment.
 The ability to speak to your pet is great â and while sounds, lights, lasers might sound more like a nightclub than a pet camera â dogs and cats go mad for them.

 The last thing to think about is dogs versus cats.
 The cameras we've listed below will be suited to both.
 Furbo has barking detection built-in, so is naturally geared towards dogs, while we think cats might just prefer the Pawbo+ laser chasing â or just totally turn their nose up at it.